Introduction

 This question is covered in the risks section under abuse, but it’s worth bringing up here and now.

-By itself, a blatent suggestion has a very high chance of being rejected.
-Trance is typically a lucid awareness and incorporates a conscious high-level agreement to follow suggestions.
+By itself, a blatant suggestion has a very high chance of being rejected.
+Hypnosis involves a social contract, a high-level agreement to follow suggestions.
 An inappropriate suggestion will break that agreement.
 There are some people who are extremely suggestible and have difficulty resisting even inappropriate suggestions, but they are very rare.
 (You should never rely on this and always negotiate suggestions in the pretalk to minimize unpleasant surprises.)